Fixed-Point arithmetic in Engee

 -

-Support for code generator in Verilog (HDL) and C.
+Support code generator on Verilog (HDL) and C.

 Read more about Fixed Point arithmetic in the article guide/hdl-fixed-point-arithmetic.adoc#fixed-point-arithmetic

-The EngeeFixedPoint.jl package is a standard Engee package and is included in the user environment by default, so does not need to be explicitly called (via import /using ) in code.
+Package EngeeFixedPoint.jl it is a standard Engee package and is included in the user environment by default, so it does not require an explicit call (via import/using) in the code.

 |

-In Engee, the type of a fixed-point number is as follows:
+In Engee, the type of a fixed-point number looks like this:

 Fixed{S, W, f, T} <: FixedPoint

-This format allows you to specify exactly how the number will be stored, interpreted and participate in calculations due to safe typing and clear behaviour at all stages of data processing.
+This format allows you to specify exactly how a number will be stored, interpreted, and involved in calculations due to secure typing and clear behavior at all stages of data processing.

-For convenience, ``EngeeFixedPoint.jl'' offers several ways to specify the fixed point type, from full manual specification to automatic output.
+For convenience EngeeFixedPoint.jl It offers several ways to set the type of fixed point, from complete manual assignment to automatic output.

 S, W, f, T = 1, 25, 10, Int32